markgandolfo1/Black-Jack-Server/README.md

-# CSE330
-464887

-464251

-Rubric turned in on time (5 points)

-    Checked by Jeong Min Lim

-Languages/Frameworks used (10 points)

-    10 - Learned/Used React frontend

-Functionality (75 points)
+Black Jack server where users can log onto accounts and play by themselves, with friends, or with random people.

+Used React on the frontend and Socket.IO on the backend, long with Javascript, HTML, and MySQL.

+Functionality:

-    10 Users can register, login, and logout
+    - Users can register, login, and logout

-    10 Cards are dealt from a fair deck and are displayed correctly
+    - Cards are dealt from a fair deck and are displayed correctly

-    10 Players can place bets
+    - Players can place bets

-    10 Players can hit or stay
+    - Players can hit or stay

-    5 Players bust if their cards add up to above 21
+    - Players bust if their cards add up to above 21

-    5 After the hand ends the winners are determined and the money is properly distributed
+    - After the hand ends the winners are determined and the money is properly distributed

-    15 Creator of lobby can add computer opponents that make rational decisions

-    10 Database contains Users, Passwords, and Money with the necessary columns and column types to maintain the above functionality
+    - Database contains Users, Passwords, and Money with the necessary columns and column types to maintain the above functionality

-Best Practices (5 points)

-    3 Code is readable and well formatted

-    2 All pages pass the html validator

-Creative Portion (5 points)